A rock pile ceases to be a rock pile the moment we contemplate it, bearing within us the image of a cathedral. — Antoine de Saint-Exupéry

 The primary reason you and others will fail is a lack of a written deadline.
 The Stanford University executive program found 90% of high-performing people shared these common traits:

 Your career goal is something I encourage you to share with others.
 Your spouse, your colleagues, and your employer, for example.
 Ask for more than validation, although that’s great.
 Ask for feedback.
-Sometimes a minor tweak or different way of viewing a goal can make a big difference in the outcome.
+Sometimes a minor tweak or a different way of viewing a goal can make a big difference in the outcome.

 Schedule action items for each goal.
 They’re appointments you cannot break.

-Be your own accountability partner.
+Be your accountability partner.
 Review your goal daily and be honest with yourself about what you accomplished.
 Don’t let that you did not complete a daily task throw you off.
 Instead, use it to double your resolve to get more done tomorrow.